LidorAlmkays/ai-web-crawl/deployment/observability/README.md

 For production deployments:

-1. Enable authentication in Loki, Prometheus, and Jaeger
+1. Enable authentication in Loki, Prometheus, and Tempo
 2. Configure all services with TLS
 3. Use secrets for sensitive configuration
 4. Restrict network access to observability ports